Getting Started

 PowerSchool is the official grade book and should reflect the student’s current grade in the course.
 The grades and pacing/student progress in Courseware may or may not match the grade and pacing/student progress in PowerSchool.
 Parents are responsible for monitoring grades in PowerSchool.

-Teachers should communicate weekly assignments to students through email or Google Classroom and unlock at least a week’s worth of lessons in Courseware by no later than Friday each week.
+Instructors should communicate weekly assignments to students through email or Google Classroom and unlock at least a week’s worth of lessons in Courseware by no later than Friday each week.
+Remember the EDGE week runs Friday at midnight-Thursday at 11:59 pm.

-If work is not completed for the previous week and prior arrangements have not been made with the teacher, zeros will be given.
-It will be at the teacher’s discretion if work can be made up for full credit, partial credit, or for a maximum percentage value.
+If work is not completed for the previous week and prior arrangements have not been made with the instructor, zeros will be given.
+It will be at the instructor’s discretion if work can be made up for full credit, partial credit, or for a maximum percentage value.

 Secondary New Student Checklist